cfe-lab/shared-doc/source/submission/index.rst

 Data Format
 -----------

+The whole data submission process is:

+1. Format your data tables using either the :ref:`flat_scheme` or the :ref:`multi_table_scheme`.
+2. Create a .ZIP file with your tables and sequence data.
+3. Get a unique data submission link.
+4. Follow your link to the secure data submission page and use it to submit your data.

+SHARED collects demographic, clinical, and viral sequence data.

+Each column in your data tables will have a **header** with the column name.
+The order of the columns doesn’t matter.
+The case of the filenames and header names also doesn’t matter (they will all be converted to lower-case before they’re checked and loaded).

-You can send data to the SHARED database for integration using the `SHARED data submission page`_.
-You'll be sent a **secure, unique link** which you can use to submit a **.ZIP file** containing your data.
+You can send data files to the SHARED database for integration using the `SHARED data submission page`_.
+Once your data sharing agreement has been arranged you'll be sent a **secure, unique link** which you can use to submit a **.ZIP file** (or a TAR file, etc.) containing your data.
 This mechanism ensures that the data transfer is confidential, secure, and protected against interference from malicious third parties.

 .. _SHARED data submission page: https://shared.cfenet.ubc.ca/datasubmission/